erfan007p/electrum-morningstar-server/README.md

   * The server code is open source.
 Anyone can run a server, removing single points of failure concerns.

-  * The server knows which set of MorningStar addresses belong to the same wallet, which might raise concerns about anonymity.
-However, it should be possible to write clients capable of using several servers.
-An i2p electrum server, as well as tor based electrum server are soon to come.

 Installation
 ------------